TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 * Re-scalable frames by dragging corner - NOT RESIZABLE, just scaling by dragging.

 * Online indicator on the alt popout mouseover toons beyond just alphabetically, but also tagged as main/alt group, etc...

-* Block log reporting unless the players reaches the "Destination" rank when promoting/demoting with macro tool

 * Occasionally GRM's window is appearing when a player is logging out, the ban attachment.
 That should not happen.
 This seems to be happening in Classic, mainly.